2022–23 Marquette Golden Eagles men's basketball team

 The 2022–23 Marquette Golden Eagles men's basketball team represented Marquette University during the 2022–23 NCAA Division I men's basketball season.
 The team is led by second-year head coach Shaka Smart and plays their home games at Fiserv Forum in Milwaukee, Wisconsin as a member of the Big East Conference.
+The Eagles finished the season 29–7, 17–3 in Big East play to win the regular season championship.
+They defeated St. John's, UConn, and Xavier to win the Big East tournament.
+As a result, they received the conference's automatic bid to the NCAA tournament as the No. 2 seed in the East region.
+They defeated Vermont in the First Round before losing to Michigan State in the Second Round of the tournament.

 Previous season

 The Golden Eagles finished the 2021–22 season 19–13, 11–8 in Big East play to finish a tie for fifth place.
 As the No. 5 seed, they lost in the quarterfinals of the Big East tournament to Creighton.
 They received an at-large bid to the NCAA tournament as the No. 9 seed in the East Region, where they lost in the First Round to North Carolina.